PeakIndicators/Getting-Started-On-Azure-ML/studio-designer.md

 * Import data.
 * Prepare data.
 * Train a machine learning model.
-* Evaluate a machine learning model.
+* Score and Evaluate a machine learning model.
 * Deploy the model

 ### Before you start